adamsilver/fdpb/01-Register.md

 </div>
 ```

-However the first rule of ARIA is *Don't use ARIA*.
-The specification states:
+Even though we can use ARIA to achieve the same behaviour, the first rule of ARIA is *Don't use ARIA*.
+Here's how the specification puts it:

 > ‘If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.’

-In this case, a label allows us to provide the behaviour using native HTML semantics.
-This isn't just about following the standard.
-Whilst ARIA support gets better and better, it's never as good as plain HTML.
+In this case, the native `label` lets us provide the same behaviour without having to sprinkle extra semantic attributes just for screen readers.
+Even though ARIA support continues to improve, it's never as good as using native elements.
+And in this particular case, adding a hint inside the label further increases the hit area.
+Adding an ARIA attribute doesn't mimick this behaviour.

 ## Floating labels

 Floating labels work by putting the label inside the field to begin with—like a placeholder.
 But, when the user starts typing the label moves out of the box to ‘float’ above the field.
 Designers like this approach because they supposedly:

 - make forms cool
 - reduce the height of forms
 - make forms easier to scan

 Cool interfaces don't make users feel awesome.
-Obvious, inclusive and robust interfaces do that.
-So we'll forget that one.
+Obvious, inclusive and robust interfaces do.
 Reducing the height of forms is a noble goal if done right.
-But using float labels creates problems for an unconvincing gain.
-We could remove all the whitespace and decrease font size to 5px which also reduces the height but creates an awful experience.
+But using float labels introduces problems for an unconvincing gain.
+Facetiously, we could remove all the whitespace and decrease the font size to 5px which also reduces the height.
+But in a similar vein this doesn't create a better experience.

 Forms expert, Luke Wobrelski[^2] hasn't got any data at scale that shows shaving pixels in forms increases conversion or usability.
 In anycase they don't actually save space because floating labels need space to move into.

-Besides, scanning a form is not the only user need.
-Users have to read instructions, fill them in and fix errors too.
+And besides, scanning a form is not the only user need.
+Users have to read and understand instructions, fill them in and fix errors.
 Floating labels are problem because:

-- There is no space for hint.
-The label and hint are one and the same
+- There is no space for a hint.
+The label and hint are one and the same.
-- They are hard to read due to poor contrast and small text
+- They are hard to read due to poor contrast and small text.
-- Like placeholders, they may be mistaken for a value
+- And like placeholders, they may be mistaken for a value.

-I've counted 9 problems in total, which you can read in Floating Labels Are Problematic[^3].

-Decluttering a UI is a noble goal.
+Decluttering an interface is a noble goal.
 But only when we declutter the superfluous; not the essential.
 Labels are essential, and in some cases so are hints.

-Employing a pattern that is both problematic and constraining at the same time, is not a recipe we'll use to cook up delicious forms.
-More importantly I won't be using this analogy going forward.
+Employing a pattern that is both problematic and constraining at the same time is not a recipe we'll use to cook up delicious forms.
+More importantly I won't be using this cooking analogy anywhere else in the book.

 Ultimately, this book is about designing forms that work.
 Forms that don't drive users crazy.
 Forms that have as little friction as possible.

-And so, we'll use a pattern that has an ever present, high-contrast and easy to read label and hint.
-We'll leave placeholders and floating labels to our competitors and use better techniques to reduce the size of forms.
+So we'll use a pattern that has an ever present, high-contrast and easy-to-read label and hint.
+We'll explore more practical techniques to reduce the size of forms.
+One way of doing this is by using the Question Protocol.

 ## The Question Protocol